 If you’re a Pyrenees parent, you know these confident dogs see themselves as excellent drivers.
 And maybe they would be good drivers, if it was legal.
 Our volunteer taxi drivers take the wheel and bring our dogs round trip from boarding to Adoption Days (see below), vet visits, or sometimes to meet a potential adopter or foster family.

 Would you enjoy wandering acres of wooded, paved trails with a big white dog for company?
 Are you over 18?
 Can you get to Alpharetta about once a week?
 If yes, our dogs in boarding always need extra hugs, kisses, tummy rubs, and walks.
 And our dogs in medical boarding need anything from a short walk to simply hearing you read a story.
 Yes, your voice can soothe a scared dog!

-GPRA Adoption Days (AD) are every two or three weeks, Saturdays mornings at a location to be determined.
-Due to COVID these are currently invitation only.
+GPRA Adoption Days (AD) are every two to four weeks on Saturdays mornings and are currently being held at PetLodge Pet Resort in Alpharetta, GA.
 AD volunteers help set up water bowls, brush dogs, visit with potential adopters, rub ears, or simply reassure an uncertain dog that everything’s OK.
 Adoption Day taxi drivers bring the dogs from boarding, handle them during AD, and return them to boarding, if necessary.

 OCCASIONAL VOLUNTEER NEEDS